aimacode/aima-java/aima-all/README.md

 * Checkout the latest version of all the projects into a clean workspace.
 * Ensure the revisions # in the build.properties files of each project are updated.
-* Ensure the revision #s in the pom.xml file in aima-core is set to match the one in build.properties.
+* Ensure the revision #s in the pom.xml file in aima-core is set to match the one in its build.properties.
-* Ensure the README.txt file in each project is updated to reflect the release (i.e. update the 'Current Release' section at a minimum).
+* Ensure the README file in each project is updated to reflect the release (i.e. update the 'Current Release' section at a minimum).
-* Commit changes to SVN server for each project updated.
+* Commit and push changes to GitHib.
-* run the aima-all.release ant task from the aima-all project.
+* run the `aima-all.release ant task` from the `aima-all` project.

 ### Update the JavaDoc
 * Upload the latest version of the aima-core Javadoc:<br>